Full Circle (Xzibit album)

 Full Circle is the sixth studio album by American rapper Xzibit.
-It was released on October 17, 2006 via Koch Records.
+It was released on October 17, 2006, via Open Bar Entertainment and Koch Records.
 Recording sessions took place at Sony Music Studios and Planet 2 Planet Studios in New York, and StarBass Enterprise Recording Studios in New Jersey.
 Production was handled by Allen Gordon, DJ Felli Fel, DJ Khalil, DJ Quik, Dublin Beats, Fyre Dept., Rick Rock, The Arkitects, Warryn Campbell, and Jelly Roll, who also served as executive producer together with Keith Shocklee and Xzibit.
 It features guest appearances from Jelly Roll, Kurupt, Daz Dillinger, DJ Quik, Don Blaze, King Tee, The Game, Too $hort, T-Pain and Donnell Rawlings.

 The album debuted at number 50 on the Billboard 200 with first-week sales of 17,000 copies in the US.
 It also peaked at number 74 on the Swiss Hitparade.
 Its lead single, "Concentrate", which sampled and looped "Namu Myōhō Renge Kyō", a mantra that is chanted as the central practice of all forms of Nichiren Buddhism, made it to number 68 in Germany.
 Music videos were released for singles "Concentrate" and "Thank You".

 In a 2008 interview with Nima Etminan for Dubcnn, Xzibit addressed the criticism of the album, particularly regarding its production.
 He acknowledged that not everyone received the album well, stating, "If people didn't receive the music well, then they didn't receive the music well."
 He explained that he created the album quickly, "I put that record together in two months with the producers that I had around me," which was a departure from his usual year-long process.
 Despite mixed reviews, he remains confident in his approach: "It feels good to me."

+Initially the lead single for the album was supposed to be "Thank You" but the record label felt like "Concentrate" should be the lead single as they felt it would be better received and played on the radio based on what was on MTV and the Billboard Charts.
+Xzibit stated in the interview that he didn't push back enough on the decision and takes the blame for it.